datacarpentry/shell-genomics/slides.md

 This puts you in your home directory.
 This folder here.

-Now using `cd` and `ls`, go in to the 'tutorial-shell-genomics' directory and list its contents.
+Now using `cd` and `ls`, go in to the 'shell-genomics' directory and list its contents.

 Let's also check to see where we are.
 Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.